-Nuclear Medicine uses small amounts of radioactive materials called radiotracers that are typically injected into the bloodstream, inhaled or swallowed.
+Nuclear Medicine, also known as Molecular Imaging and Theranostics uses small amounts of radioactive materials called radiotracers that are typically injected into the bloodstream, inhaled or swallowed.
 The radiotracer travels through the area being examined and gives off energy in the form of gamma rays which are detected by a special camera and a computer to create images of the inside of your body.
 Nuclear Medicine scans are used to diagnose and sometimes treat disease.

 Is it safe?

 - Yes.
-The amount of radioactivity given in a Nuclear Medicine procedure is very similar to that of a CT scan
+The amount of radioactivity given in a Nuclear Medicine (Molecular Imaging and Theranostics) procedure is very similar to that of a CT scan.

-- If you are breastfeeding, please contact the Nuclear Medicine department prior to your arrival
+- If you are breastfeeding, please contact the Nuclear Medicine, also known as Molecular Imaging and Theranostics department prior to your arrival.

 Will it make me radioactive?